uTosTan/mulukscraper/README.md

-Web Crawler and Scraper for Muluk
+News Crawler and Scraper for Muluk